ldatb/ataides-website/hugo/content/services/resilience-continuity.md

 We conduct a structured technical evaluation of your:

-- Backup frequency, encryption, and geographic redundancy
+- Backup frequency, encryption, and multi-region durability
-- Disaster recovery design (warm, cold, multi-region)
+- Disaster recovery posture (warm, cold, multi-zone, multi-cloud)
-- Auto-scaling and failover architecture
+- Auto-scaling, failover orchestration, and traffic shifting
-- State management for databases and persistent workloads
+- State handling for databases, queues, and persistent volumes
-- Recovery orchestration (manual vs. automated)
+- Automated vs. manual recovery pipelines
-- Dependencies: DNS, authentication, secrets, observability
+- Dependencies: DNS, identity, secrets, monitoring

 > Uptime means little if recovery takes hours or data is lost.

 ## RTO/RPO Modeling

-We work with your teams to define and validate:
+We help define and validate recovery expectations, tolerances, and impact trade-offs:

 - **RTO (Recovery Time Objective)**: how long can services be down?
 - **RPO (Recovery Point Objective)**: how much data can be lost?